ocelotl/dotvim/README.rst

 Vim dotfiles
 ============

-The purpose of this repository is, of course, to version control my vim dotfiles.
+The purpose of this repository is, of course, to keep version control of my vim dotfiles.

-If setting up another machine to have its vim configurated as this one, follow these steps:
+If setting up another machine to have its vim configured as this one, follow these steps:

 0. git clone git://github.com/ocelotl/dotvim.git ~/.vim